-For Goal #2 Have exposure to the following general areas of biology: ecology, taxonomy, morphology, function, molecules/cells and genetics/ reproduction.
+For Goal #2 Have exposure to the following general areas of biology: ecology, taxonomy, morphology, function, molecules/cells and genetics/reproduction.

 The Biology Department determined which courses best cover the six general areas of biology, with one course fitting into no more than two categories.
 Each student must choose which of the two categories that course will satisfy.
 After a review of transcripts of 20 recent graduates in the three general tracks, we found that our Allied Health students were often not taking courses that cover ecological concepts.
 Because their programs are often very tight, we decided to allow the summer immersion, field ecology (BI 220) to count to satisfy the ecology area for Allied Health.
-We submitted our proposal to require all biology majors to successfully complete at least one course from each of the six content areas (Appendix D) for division and school approval.
-This requirement will become effective for students entering the program during the 2007/2008 academic year, but we will encourage our more senior students to study in all six areas.
+We submitted our proposal to require all biology majors to successfully complete at least one course from each of the six content areas (Appendix B) for division and school approval.
+This requirement became effective for students entering the program during the 2007/2008 academic year, but we encourage our more senior students to study in all six areas.
 During the approval process, the acceptable grade for successful completion was changed from a "C" to a "C-".
-Last year, 17.26% of the students of the content area courses taught in the fall, and 16.04% of the students taking content area courses offered in the spring, received grades below "C" and would have had to repeat the course or take another course in the content category to complete the program.
+In 2006/2007, 17.26% of the students of the content area courses taught in the fall, and 16.04% of the students taking content area courses offered in the spring, received grades below "C" and would have had to repeat the course or take another course in the content category to complete the program.
 With the change to acceptance of a "C-", in fall of 2006 only 7.1% and in spring of 2007 only 8.33% of the grades were below C- in content area courses.
+In fall 2007, only 8.94% and in spring 2008 only 6.94% of the grades earned were below C- (Table 3).